foluALX/alx-low_level_programming/0x0B-malloc_free/README.md

 2 -  function that concatenates two strings
-3 - function that returns a pointer to a 2 dimensional array of integers 4 - a function that frees a 2 dimensional grid previously created by your alloc_grid function
+3 - function that returns a pointer to a 2 dimensional array of integers 4 - a function that frees a 2 dimensional grid previously created by your alloc_grid function 100 - a function that concatenates all the arguments of your program